wasi-shah/Docker-AKS/AKS DevOps/AKS Authentication and RBAC/04 Azure EntraID RBAC - Role+Binding a User Group/Readme.md

 az aks get-credentials --resource-group $myResourceGroup --name $myAKSCluster --overwrite-existing or az aks get-credentials --resource-group aksrg --name mycluster

+# check which user is logged in
+kubectl config get-users

 kubectl auth can-i list deploy -n dev
 # To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code DHLH7BFJ3 to authenticate.